 In addition to the above, challenges with the existing TCN infrastructure negatively impacted our ability to provide efficient power delivery.
+These challenges are in Our priority is to ensure stable and reliable supply of electricity to our existing and prospective customers.

-These challenges are in terms of capacity limitations and lack of flexibility.
+terms of capacity limitations and lack of flexibility.
 Capacity limitation is reflected in locations where the required demand of IE's network cannot be met by the capacity provided by TCN.
 Lack of flexibility refers to the inability of TCN to divert power from an area within IE's network where power cannot be utilised/ demand is low, to an area where it can be utilised or demand is higher.